Skip to content

 b`

-When a child contains # in math mode, gives up formatting the whole node.
+If a child node contains # in math mode, typstyle will skip formatting the entire node.

 1